webplatform/docs-wpd/Conduct/index.md

 =Public conduct/displine guidelines=

-We do not yet have a code of conduct for webplatform.org.
-Until we do, we expect to follow (roughly) the Wikipedia code of conduct — see http://en.wikipedia.org/wiki/Wikipedia:Etiquette
+* We do not yet have a code of conduct for webplatform.org.
+Until we do, we expect to follow (roughly) the Wikipedia code of conduct — see http://en.wikipedia.org/wiki/Wikipedia:Etiquette.
+So also below for some guidance notes.
+* Site administrators reserve the right to ban participation that it deems disruptive or offensive.

-==General goal of webplatform WRT conduct==
+==General webplatform conduct goals==

 In general, the goal of webplatform.org is that the community shall be self-policing and shall create a code of interactivity that reflects the cooperative nature of the site.
 To that extent: